Re-Imagining Yampa program seeks community input on popular downtown street

 “When we started, we asked how do we get to those people who are not going to attend a meeting and are not on somebody’s mailing list?”
 Popovich said.
 “That’s where the whiteboards come into play … over the course of the summer, we will ask lots of different questions.”

-Once the information has been gathered Main Street Steamboat will compile it and make a presentation to the Steamboat Springs City Council.
+Once the information has been gathered Main Street Steamboat will compile it and make a presentation to Steamboat Springs City Council.
 She said the information might also be used to determine decisions about Yampa Street moving forward.

 The project is being paid for through a special grant.